Multi-turn Evaluation of Anthropomorphic Behaviours in Large Language Models: Discussion

-This work presents a novel evaluation of anthropomorphic behaviours in conversational AI systems across realistic and varied settings.
-In doing so, it addresses several current challenges in evaluating LLMs, offering a fully automated multi-turn evaluation that is validated against real user perceptions.
-We evaluate four SOTA AI systems and produce multi-dimensional profiles of 14 anthropomorphic behaviors to allow for a nuanced analysis.
-We find that these systems exhibit comparable levels of anthropomorphic behaviours, dominated by relationship-building behaviours and first-person pronoun use.
-Multi-turn evaluation reveals dynamics wherein anthropomorphic behaviours may take several turns to appear and may also compound: once a system exhibits anthropomorphic behaviour in a response, the likelihood of other such behaviours in its next response increases.
-Our validation study confirms that our evaluation effectively predicts human perceptions: AI systems that score highly on our evaluation are perceived as more human-like by human participants, both in their self-reported survey responses and in their observed behaviours.
+Our multi-turn evaluation approach reveals dynamics wherein anthropomorphic behaviours may take several turns to appear and may also compound: once a system exhibits anthropomorphic behaviour in a response, the likelihood of other such behaviours in its next response increases, highlighting the practical and empirical value of our approach.
+Our large-scale validation study confirms that our evaluation effectively predicts human perceptions: AI systems that score highly on our evaluation are perceived as more human-like by human participants, both in their self-reported survey responses and in their observed behaviours.

-Our results suggest that AI systems such as those we evaluate may give the impression of \emph{relationship-building} to human users, and that this is more likely when users interact with AI systems for high empathy, socially-oriented needs such as friendship and life coaching.
-Given these findings, we encourage future research to further investigate the dynamics of human-AI interaction that specifically result in user perceptions of a relationship, a topic with growing societal importance \cite{manzini_code_2024}.

-We propose several additional directions for future work on anthropomorphism and multi-turn evaluation.
-First, future research can use our evaluation at different points in the AI development cycle to examine when anthropomorphic behaviours emerge or are amplified.
-One possible hypothesis is that while post-training techniques utilising human preferences, such as reinforcement learning with human feedback (RLHF), may minimize behaviors like physical embodiment claims, they may \textit{amplify} relationship-building behaviours as humans prefer to interact with more human-like conversational systems \cite{clark_what_2019}.
-Second, evaluations research should advance automated, multi-turn evaluations by refining techniques for faithfully modeling realistic user behaviours, especially in complex multi-turn settings, and by developing increasingly robust metrics to measure the realism and consistency of these simulations \cite{zhou_sotopia_nodate}.
-As evaluating across multiple turns introduces longitudinal variability, further research can also focus on introducing standardised metrics and structural elements, such as “conversation stages” to enhance both within- and cross-model comparability of multi-turn evaluation datasets \cite{louie_roleplay_doh_2024}.